Didgety/Didgety/README.md

 - 👋 Hi, I’m @Didgety
 - 👀 I’m interested in distributed systems development
-- 🌱 I’m currently learning Java, Solidity, Rust
+- 🌱 I’m currently learning Java, Javascript, Solidity, Rust
 - 💞️ I’m looking to collaborate on infrastructure, protocol, and application development
 - 📫 How to reach me: iFestor#2341 on Discord